kyoung2112/csharp-miniprog3-swv/README.md

 - Manchester or UART (fixed 6 MHz frequency)
 - Miniprog3 voltage 5V, 3.3V, 2.5V, 1.8V, or Ext (no power applied)
 - Miniprog3 10-pin or 5-pin header
+- Synchronous or asynchronous transfer mode.
+In the synchronous mode, the data is repeatedly received (in the thread) from the slave using the SWV_ReadData() API.
+In the asynchronous mode, the data is received from the slave via the event mechanism.